uwsampa/grappa/tutorial/01_basics.md

 - `T fetch_and_add(GlobalAddress<T>, T inc)`: increments the value in memory and returns the previous value
 - `bool compare_and_swap(GlobalAddress<T>, T cmp, T val)`: if value is equal to `cmp`, sets it to `val` and returns `true`, else returns `false`

+Delegate operations have some template parameters that allow their behavior to be customized, such as making them "asynchronous".
+This will be covered in the "Intermediate" part of the tutorial.

 The following example demonstrates using delegates to access memory in the global heap, distributed among all the cores.

 ```cpp